 - GBA will continue to provide materials to help members mitigate the impacts of high water levels on septic systems, docks and low lying structures.

-- GBA is in consultation with MNRF and municipalities to determine appropriate actions members can take regarding shoreline alterations to protect against rising water levels.
+- GBA is in consultation with MNRF and municipalities to determine appropriate actions members can take regarding shoreline alterations to protect against variable water levels.

 - GBA is working with municipalities to determine whether high water marks currently used in planning bylaws need to be revisited for future planning purposes.

 - Make sure your septic system is not vulnerable to flooding and/or higher water levels.

 - Consider floating docks and replacing unencapsulated blue foam with other more environmentally friendly material.

 - Make sure vulnerable shoreline structures are raised or removed where necessary/possible to avoid high water threats.